tommihab/Haberstock-et-al.-2026-Supplementary-Material/README.md

 ## Data availability

-Discharge data for the study area were obtained as open-access records from OpenGeodata.NRW (Landesbetrieb für Information und Technik NRW, 2025).
+Discharge data for the study area were obtained as open-access records from OpenGeodata.NRW.
 The seven precipitation data sets were provided upon request by the State Office for Nature, Environment, and Climate of North Rhine-Westphalia (LANUK).

 ## Software requirements